Menstrual cramps: 7 tips to relieve pain

 In addition to diet, dietary supplements can also help relieve menstrual cramps.

-Of course, check with your healthcare professional before taking any dietary supplements.
+Of course, check with your health care professional before taking any dietary supplements.

 • ginger